 The biosecurity plan includes an LOS, which is established as an outer control boundary around, or within, the premises to limit movement of virus into areas where susceptible animals can be exposed.
 The LOS is clearly defined in the biosecurity plan and is clearly marked on the premises.
-Animals, vehicles, people, or items only cross the LOS through clearly marked and controlled LOS Access Point(s), following appropriate biosecurity measures.
+Animals, vehicles, people or items only cross the LOS through clearly marked and controlled LOS Access Point(s), following appropriate biosecurity measures.
 Cattle are prevented from nose-to-nose contact with livestock on adjacent premises.
 Cattle do not have access to streams, waterways, or run-off water that may have come from other premises.

-The Biosecurity Manager should identify a Line of Separation (LOS), which is a clearly identified boundary around, or within, the entire feedlot to separate off-site from on-site movements of vehicles, items, people and animals.
+The Biosecurity Manager should identify a Line of Separation (LOS), which is a clearly identified boundary around, or within, the operation to separate off-site from on-site movements of vehicles, items, people and animals.
 The purpose of the LOS is to limit movement of virus into areas where susceptible animals can be exposed directly (animal contact) and indirectly (contaminated vehicles, footwear, equipment, run off).
 Access should only be allowed through a minimum number of clearly marked and controlled LOS Access Point(s) following appropriate biosecurity measures.

-The feedlot can be thought of as a castle and the LOS as the moat around it.
-The LOS Access Point is the drawbridge which is only lowered once specific biosecurity measures are followed for all vehicles, individuals working on the feedlot, and equipment to limit entry of FMD virus.
 Once the LOS is established, it should not move unless areas which were outside of the LOS are cleaned and disinfected before being moved inside the LOS.
 A modified LOS may be needed during crop harvest when bringing in feedstuffs.
 This is further explained in Section 4 of this Manual (Vehicles and Equipment).
 It is important to establish a firm understanding of the LOS concept with all employees, visitors, and service personnel.
 The boundaries of the LOS need to be included on the premises map.

-The LOS may be located along the property line or another boundary within the feedlot (for example, near the cattle loading/unloading area).
+The LOS may be located along the property line or another boundary within the operation (for example, near the cattle loading/unloading area).
 When determining the best location for the LOS, the following should be considered: